oat431/oat431/README.md

   📱 Moblie Application, 🤖 Artificial Intelligence

-  👀 (mostly the skill that I practicing is come from the course I (force to) enroll this semester)
+  👀 (The skill that I list above mostly come from the course that I need to enroll in this year)

 ```